-Step 3: Go to the Backup page.
+Step 2: Go to the Backup page.
 MiniTool ShadowMaker selects your system as the source by default and it selects the backup destination by default, too.
-However, you’d better choose your external hard drive as a backup destination by clicking the Destination.
+However, you’d better choose your external hard drive as a backup destination by clicking the DESTINATION.

-Step 4: After you have confirmed the backup source and destination, then click Back up Now to back up your system immediately.
-You can also click Back up Later to delay the backup.
+Step 3: After you have confirmed the backup source and destination, then click Back Up Now to back up your system immediately.
+You can also click Back Up Later to delay the backup.

 And you’d better create bootable media when your system runs normally so that you can use it to boot your computer when your computer fails to boot.

 This post focuses on the DRIVER VERIFIER DMA VIOLATION Windows 11/10 error.
 It offers you 11 useful methods to deal with the error, so if you meet the error, try the methods mentioned above.
 And if you have any better suggestions or have any confusion about the methods, leave a comment below or send an email to [email protected].